Glengallan Homestead: Description

-The remains of the gardens include two Norfolk Island Pines appear to mark the position of the original entrance gates and stone pillars to the northeast of the homestead.
+The remains of the gardens include two Bunya Pines which mark the position of the original entrance gates and stone pillars to the northeast of the homestead.
 The form of the raised tennis court and curved drive can be determined, and a number of mature trees are located at the northern end of the homestead.
 Remains of the orchard, to the south of the homestead, include a number of gnarled and twisted fruit trees.

 An unexpected discovery during conservation works was the remains of a mummified cat underneath the floorboards.
 It is not known if the cat was accidentally entombed there or whether it was linked to medieval practice to ward off evil spirits, possibly linked to building trade guilds.